JeromeBriot/jeromebriot.github.io/projects.md

 ## Add-ins for Fusion 360

-[Autodesk&reg; Fusion 360&trade;](https://www.autodesk.com/products/fusion-360/overview) is a cloud-based 3D CAD/CAM/CAE software for product design.
+Fusion 360&trade; is a cloud-based 3D CAD/CAM/CAE software for product design.
 I wrote codes in Python to extend its functionnalities.
 [More informations…]({{ "/projects/fusion360" | relative_url }})

 Keywords: Fusion 360, API, Python.